3 Days Touring Tokyo

 TO: Shibuya Sky (14階・45階・46階・屋上 2 Chome-24-12 Shibuya, Shibuya City, Tokyo 150-6145, Japan)

-Use this break in the itinerary to return to your hotel and freshen up before the ensuing night begins.
-Once you’re ready—or when your reservation time rolls around—head over to Shibuya Sky to witness breathtaking views of the twinkling city skyline for only ¥2,500.
-Located within Shibuya Station, this multi-level train station filled with shopping, dining, and entertainment options is quite complex and crowded, so it’s in your best interest to arrive a bit early in case you have any hiccups navigating around.
-You’ll join the end of a winding line before filing into the glass, high-speed elevator which will represent your first ascent in the journey up to the observation deck offering stunning 360° panoramic views of Tokyo.
-Akin to the Disney World lines which just keep on going, you’ll exit the first elevator before waiting in more lines to enter a second, and then a third elevator before you’ll finally reach the rooftop of the Shibuya Scramble Square building.
-The latter trips are themed with intergalactic sounds and imagery, which adds to the effect that you’re propelling through the air on your way up.
-Upon finally entering the main exhibit, you’ll walk into a covered building which features interactive installations detailing information on the surrounding skyline and a technological time river you mark with the specific moment of your visit.
+• Join the end of a winding line before filing into the glass, high-speed elevator which will represent your first ascent in the journey up to the observation deck offering stunning 360° panoramic views of Tokyo.
+Akin to Disney World lines which just keep on going, you’ll exit the first elevator before waiting in more lines to enter a second, and then a third elevator before finally reaching the rooftop of the Shibuya Scramble Square building.
+The latter trips are themed with intergalactic sounds and imagery, which adds to the effect that you’re propelling through the air on your way up!
+Upon finally entering the main exhibit, you’ll walk into a covered building which features interactive art installations detailing information on the surrounding skyline and a technological time river marked with the specific moment of your visit.

 Woman enjoying the night view of Tokyo skyline from a restaurant.